 One of the most beloved and popular players in history of the game thanks to the sheer joy and ingenuity with which he played, no one can match his highlights reel.
 Even Real Madrid fans applauded him.

 A pivotal figure in the title wins of 2005 and 2006, he deservedly won the Ballon d’Or in 2005 and helped deliver the Champions League a year later.
 But his infamous love of partying eventually took its toll and he started to wane before his departure in 2008.

 It’s 15 years since Ronaldinho scored THAT goal against Chelsea. pic.twitter.com/8NtXzJfFZL

 1. Dani Alves

 He might never have quite hit the peaks of the dazzling forwards he’s ahead of, but he got as close as possible for a right-back, the best player in the world in that position for over a decade.
 He arrived from Sevilla as a fully-formed world-beater and just kept going.

 It’s that longevity – as well as arriving at Barca as they became perhaps the best club side in history, plus his telepathic understanding with Messi – that puts him ahead of anyone else.

-Eight seasons, six La Liga titles, three Champions Leagues, four Copa del Rey, and plenty more Super Cups, Club World Cups, etc. Unbeatable.
+Eight seasons, six La Liga titles, three Champions Leagues, four Copas del Rey, not to mention plenty more Super Cups and Club World Cups.